leoflowers/ntt-cuda/README.md

 surprising as I was expecting the sheer number of threads running on our SM on the GPU to affect thread switches.
 However, this did not turn out to be the case (thankfully).
 Although, I am sure that for full size workloads, this would not scale as nicely.
+Note that the discrepancy between the red and blue line is due to running those tests on different GPUS.
+The green, black (hidden underneath the green), and red plots were on RTX 8000s while the blue plot was on a V100.
+Otherwise, the blue and red plots would have been basically on top of each other.

 Implementation of batching was pretty straightforward.
 I created another `__host__` kernel that takes in a double pointer, each of the pointers pointing to each of the input vectors.